How to Contact an Inmate at Davis County Jail

-How to Set Up and Add Funds to a Prepaid Inmate Account for Phone Calls
+How to Set Up and Add Funds to a Prepaid Inmate Account for Phone or Video Calls

 Inmates and detainees may place, but not receive, phone calls to friends and family.
-Unfortunately, phone calls are not free, which means you’ll need to deposit money into your loved one’s account.
-He or she can use that money to fund calls, buy items through the commissary, and pay off expenses.
+They may also schedule video visits with family and friends.
+Unfortunately, neither video visits nor phone calls are not free, which means you will need to deposit money into your loved one’s account in order for them to buy prepaid calling cards money to fund calls and videoconferencing.

 In order to transfer money to an inmate, you will use a system called JailATM.
 You can do this by making an account on their website and transferring money through a Visa or Mastercard.
 You can also deposit funds in person by going to the Davis County Correctional Facility at 800 West State St. Farmington, Utah 84025 or the Davis County Work Release Center at 833 West Clark Ln.
 Farmington, Utah 84025.
 If you have issues related to money transfers, you can contact JailATM by phone at 870-627-5476.

 If you are having trouble receiving calls from your inmate after they have purchased a prepaid calling card and made an attempt, you should contact the company that services the jail phone system, IC Solutions, by going to icsolutions.net or calling them at 888-506-8407.